martinqt/GitExtensionsDoc/source/settings.rst

       The number of commit messages, from the top of the current branch, that will be made available from the ``Commit message`` combo box on the Commit dialog.

+    .. setting:: Remember 'Amend commit' checkbox on commit form close
+      :id: remember-amend

+      Remembers the state of the 'Amend commit' checkbox when the 'Commit dialog' is being closed.
+      The remembered state will be restored on the next 'Commit dialog' creation.
+      The 'Amend commit' checkbox is being unchecked after each commit.
+      So, when the 'Commit dialog' is being closed automatically after commiting changes, the 'Amend commit' checkbox is going to be unchecked first and its state will be saved after that.
+      Therefore the checked state is remembered only if the 'Commit dialog' is being closed by an user without commiting changes.

     .. setting:: Show additional buttons in commit button area
       :id: additional-buttons